ai4society/GenAIResultsComparator/README.md

 ## Installation

 Currently, LLM Metrics is not available on PyPI.
-To use it, you'll need to clone the repository and set up the environment using Poetry.
+To use it, you'll need to clone the repository and set up the environment using UV.

-1. First, make sure you have Poetry installed.
-If not, you can install it by following the instructions on the [official Poetry website](https://python-poetry.org/docs/#installation).
+1. First, make sure you have UV installed.
+If not, you can install it by following the instructions on the [official UV website](https://docs.astral.sh/uv/#installation).

 2. Clone the repository:
    ```shell